etlapa/crud-angular11/README.md

 Step 1 — Creating a New Angular 11 Project
-Step 2 — Generating Angular 11 CRUD Components and Service Step 3 — Importing FormsModule and HttpClientModule
+Step 2 — Generating Angular 11 CRUD Components and Service Step 3 — Importing FormsModule and HttpClientModule Step 4 — Adding Routes for the CRUD Components